garthoid/jshunter/README.md

 - Using AI (yes, I know, sorry) to ~~generate~~ halucinate common backup and rename filenames based on the found linked set of filenames.
 - Using [JQ](https://jqlang.github.io/jq/) to parse json output.
 - Using [httpx](https://github.com/projectdiscovery/httpx) to confirm endpoints.

-Based on these methods, JSHunter requires other tools as pre-requists.
-These include:

-- Gau
-- Hakrawler
-- SecLists
-- FFUF
-- JQ

 The high level approach to this tool is as follows: